ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: Evaluation

 \subsubsection{Effectiveness of Proactive-Oriented Context Extraction}

+This subsection evaluates whether the proactive-oriented context extraction module can efficiently and accurately derive contexts needed for subsequent reasoning.

-\textbf{Coarse-grained Context Extraction.} We first evaluate the coarse-grained vision context extraction.
-We compare \workname~with four baselines: (i) a rule-based approach that uses the same detection model as ours and predefined rules specifying which objects are indicative of a particular scene; and (ii) three VLM-based baselines, where a VLM is prompted to identify the scene.
-Specifically, we employ SmolVLM~\cite{marafioti2024smolvlm}, Qwen2.5-VL-3B~\cite{Qwen2.5-VL}, and InternVL3-1B~\cite{zhu2025internvl3}.
-Fig.\ref{fig:coarse_context_comparison} shows that \workname~achieves 18.3\% higher accuracy while using 6.0x less memory than Qwen2.5-VL-3B.
-Moreover, \workname~achieves a latency of 118.4ms for coarse-grained vision context extraction, significantly lower than most baselines.
+\textbf{Coarse-grained Context Extraction.} We first evaluate the coarse-grained vision context extraction in \workname.
+We compare our approach with one rule-based baseline and three VLM-based baselines.
+The rule-based baseline uses the same detection model as ours with predefined rules for scene inference, while the VLM baselines directly infer scenes from visual inputs.
+Specifically, we use SmolVLM~\cite{marafioti2024smolvlm}, Qwen2.5-VL-3B~\cite{Qwen2.5-VL}, and InternVL3-1B~\cite{zhu2025internvl3}.
+Figure~\ref{fig:coarse_context_comparison} demonstrates that \workname~achieves 18.3\% higher accuracy while using 6.0× less memory than Qwen2.5-VL-3B.
+Moreover, \workname~attains a latency of 118.4 ms for coarse-grained vision context extraction, which is substantially lower than most baselines.
+These results show that \workname~can efficiently and accurately extract visual contexts for subsequent persona retrieval.